Daiwa House REIT Investment Corporation

 10m to 20m 0 0 0.0%

-• Method: Based on the estimated flood prone areas (estimated maximum size) (source: Ministry of Land, Infrastructure, Transport and Tourism), compiled by the Asset Manager from April to May 2022.
+• Method: Based on the estimated flood prone areas (estimated maximum size) (source: Ministry of Land, Infrastructure, Transport and Tourism), compiled by the Asset Manager in April 2024.

 • For Royal Parks SEASIR (residential facility), we installed waterproof panels and waterproof doors at the entrance, electrical room, elevators, and management office to reduce the impact of water damage from torrential rains and large-scale typhoons.